 Further to the above criteria, the scheme prioritises activity which:

 Lead applicants must be the individuals who will be responsible for delivering the project and subsequent reporting.
 External applicants are able to apply to the scheme as named co-applicants if collaborating with Queen Mary staff or students on a project.
-However to assure that applications engage external publics with QM research, teaching, or services, the main applicant must be based at the University and these individuals will be held responsible for delivery and reporting.

 The Centre for Public Engagement strongly encourage that all individuals considering applying for a Small Grant familiarise themselves with the Application Guidance document and seek support from the team on the development of their applications.
 Projects that seek support from the CPE are more successful at panel review.

 The CPE hold regular fortnightly Advice Surgeries to support people with public engagement.
 The team would be happy to discuss your project and application to the Small Grants during one of these sessions.
-For further location information including dates and how to book, please see our Advice Surgeries page here

 As they are not involved with the panel review, the CPE are able to read and give advice on applications to the scheme ahead of their submission.